julhoang/Notella/README.md

 ## Current Functionalities

 1. Persistent Website highlights (highlights are restored upon website revisit)
-2. Easier to add highlights: Select text --> Right-click --> Add Highlight
+2. Easier to add highlights: Select text --> Pick your highlight color inside the tool tip!
+3. Color-code any articles with yellow, green, blue and pink.
-3. Search function
+4. Search function
-4. Add Tags to each articles
+5. Add Tags to each articles
-5. Search by Tag (filter)
+6. Search by Tag (filter)
-6. Contents are sorted by appearance on original website
+7. Contents are sorted by appearance on original website

 ## Future Update/Functionalities